 You are here:

-Revenue is money comming in, and the operations of state government are funded by a variety of revenue sources.
-In the following sections, revenues projected to be available to agencies during the 2019-2021 budget biennium (Legislatively Adopted Budget) are listed by agency name, number, and fund type.
+Revenue is money coming in, and the operations of state government are funded by a variety of revenue sources.
+In the following sections, revenues projected to be available to agencies during the biennium are listed by agency name, number, and fund type.

 A variety of revenue sources fund the operation of our state government.
 A listing and short description of each fund type is provided below.